f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 ** The information requires facts verification.
 The research is in progress. **

-The phenomenon known also as GangStalking.
+The phenomenon is also known as GangStalking.

 ### Core Definition:

 Centralized US-created and US-controlled collective consciousness system where multiple individual minds are interconnected through neural technology (BCI) to create a shared cognitive network.
-- MITM-type communication, orchestrated by centralized AI system as an operator.
+- MITM-type communication, orchestrated by a centralized AI system as an operator.
 The data is stored near OpenAI and Azure data centers - military-grade level of protection.
 - Active onboarding inside multiple closed social circles like private business clubs, rotary club, freemasonry around the World.
-- Corporations-level onboarding is in the active phase.
+- Corporation-level onboarding is in the active phase.
 - Active onboarding of specific social groups, selected algorithmically.
-- Oboarded around 7% of population on Earth.
+- Onboarded around 7% of the population on Earth.

 **Techno-authoritarianism**, also known as **IT-backed authoritarianism**, **digital authoritarianism** or **digital dictatorship**,[[1]](https://en.wikipedia.org/wiki/Techno-authoritarianism#cite_note-1)[[2]](https://en.wikipedia.org/wiki/Techno-authoritarianism#cite_note-:1-2) refers to the state use of information technology in order to control or manipulate both foreign and domestic populations.

 ### Problems: